These super-simple chipotle grilled shrimp skewers with maple glaze have only 5 ingredients, and are on your table in under 30 minutes!

-- Shrimp– look for jumbo shrimp.
-I’ve left the tails on for the photos but you’ll want to remove the tail and shells
+- Shrimp- look for jumbo shrimp.
+I've left the tails on for the grilled shrimp skewers photos but to make them easier to eat, you'll want to remove the tail and shells

 - Olive oil- or your favorite neutral oil for the grill; avocado oil is another great choice as it has a high smoke point

-- Lime juice– opt for fresh; this is half a lime
+- Lime juice- fresh is best for this recipe!

 - Chipotle pepper- this comes in a can and can usually be found with the Mexican food aisle.
 Chop finely and wash your hands well after handling.
 Leftover chipotle pepper and adobo can be frozen and used in another recipe

-- Maple syrup– is used as a glaze while the shrimp grills.
-Maple syrup adds a sweetness that balances the smoky chipotle and sour lime.
+- Maple syrup- is used as a glaze while the shrimp grills.
+Maple syrup adds a sweetness that balances the smoky chipotle and sourness from the lime.
 You may swap for honey

 Soak wooden skewers

-Before prepping your shrimp, you’ll want to soak wooden skewers.
+Before prepping your grilled shrimp skewers, you'll want to soak wooden skewers.
 This helps prevent them from burning and breaking.
 Place in a large bowl or baking dish filled with cool water for at least 30 minutes.